-For general information about embedding the Rule Editor in an external interface, see Section 17.2.9.1, "Defining the Rule Editor Widget."
+For general information about embedding the Rule Editor in an external interface, see Section 17.2.8.1, "Defining the Rule Editor Widget."

-As a summary, the form that sets up the Rule Editor Iframe must define the following form inputs:
+As a summary, the form that sets up the Rule Editor must define the following form inputs:

-- app the name of the Inline Service, for example, DC_Demo. - url sdo/editor.jsp (the url of the editor jsp file) - object the default parent Inline Service choice type, for example, AllOffersCG. - type the default scope of the editor (values: choiceGroup, choice, "" for filtering rules) - editingAspect the default editing aspect (values: choiceRule, rule, whole) - callback the Javascript callback function; function called whenever editor events are returned
+- app the name of the Inline Service, for example, DC_Demo. - url sdo/editor.jsp (the url of the editor jsp file) - object the default parent Inline Service choice type, for example, AllOffersCG.

+- type the default scope of the editor (values: choiceGroup, choice, "" for filtering rules) - editingAspect the default editing aspect (values: choiceRule, rule, whole) - hideInheritedRules hides inherited rules in the external Rule Editor - callback the Javascript callback function; function called whenever editor events are returned